-If an employee, independent contractor, volunteer, or intern chooses to decline vaccination, he/she must sign a declination form.
+If an employee, independent contractor, volunteer, or intern chooses to decline vaccination, he/she must sign a declination form (see Exhibit D).
 Employees, independent contractors, volunteers, or interns who decline may request and obtain the vaccination at a later date at no cost.
-Documentation of refusal of the vaccination is kept at Macomb County Human Resources.
+Documentation of refusal of the vaccination is kept at Macomb County Human Resources, 10 North Main Street, 4th Floor, Mt.
+Clemens, MI 48043.

-Annual training from the MCCMH Training Office has a reminder that offers the hepatitis B vaccination series to employees, independent contractors, volunteers, and interns.
+At the annual update training, the MCCMH Training Office shall repeat the offer of the hepatitis B vaccination series to employees, independent contractors, volunteers, and interns.
 Employees, independent contractors, volunteers, and interns shall be informed that the hepatitis B vaccination series will be available at any time and that they need not wait until the annual training to obtain a hepatitis B vaccination.